emcoglab/sensorimotor-distance-calculator/app/ui/page_text/about.md

 If you use this tool in your research, please cite this tool using the reference information at the bottom of the page.

 The code for this project is available [on Github](https://github.com/emcoglab/sensorimotor-web-app-shiny).
-If you encounter any problems, please [email the webmaster](mailto:c.wingfield@lancaster.ac.uk).
+If you encounter any problems, please [email the developer](mailto:c.wingfield@lancaster.ac.uk).